xxrobone/robertwagar/README.md

 - contact page not 100% done with design, click on envelope to see animation and see the form

-- Dynamic nav on index page not 100% bug free
+- Dynamic nav on index page not 100% bug free (only using it now on this project, will change it)

 - a and button errors due to not setting title, using icons (will fix)

-- css is fun, not too hard &
+- I'm mixing sizes between px, rems and ems and this is not recommended, I wanted to try to learn the differences and also try out, hope this is ok.

-at the same time not easy at all, can get messy ;)
+- css is fun, can get messy at times ;)

 - I understand why people use bootstrap and tailwind, to work faster and have pre set styling.